Dan Livney, Psy.D.

 What is Trauma and Post-Traumatic Stress?

-• It is natural to feel afraid during and after a traumatic situation.
+It is natural to feel afraid during and after a traumatic situation.
 Fear is a part of the body’s “fight-or-flight” response, which helps us avoid or respond to potential danger.
-People may experience a range of reactions after trauma, and most people recover from initial symptoms over time.
-Those who continue to experience problems may be diagnosed with PTSD.
+People may experience a range of trauma symptoms after such an event, and most individuals recover from initial symptoms over time.
+However, those who continue to experience problems may be diagnosed with Post-Traumatic Stress Disorder (PTSD).

-• Anyone can develop PTSD at any age.
-This includes combat veterans and people who have experienced or witnessed a physical or sexual assault, abuse, an accident, a disaster, or other serious events.
-People who have PTSD may feel stressed or frightened, even when they are not in danger.
+Anyone can develop PTSD at any age.
+This includes combat veterans and individuals who have experienced or witnessed physical or sexual assault, abuse, an accident, a disaster, or other serious events.
+People with PTSD may feel stressed or frightened, even when they are not in immediate danger.

-Someone who has been exposed to trauma can experience a range of symptoms, for example:
+Someone exposed to trauma can experience various symptoms, for example:

-Thoughts and feelings can trigger these symptoms, as can words, objects, or situations that are reminders of the event.
+Thoughts and feelings can trigger these symptoms, as can words, objects, or situations that serve as reminders of the traumatic experience.

-Cognition and mood symptoms can begin or worsen after the traumatic event.
-They can lead a person to feel detached from friends or family members.
+Cognition and mood symptoms can begin or worsen after the traumatic event, potentially leading a person to feel detached from friends or family members.
+Mental health therapy can be essential for those dealing with PTSD and the associated trauma symptoms, helping them to navigate their recovery process.

 Adapted from NIMH